Overview

 FAQ

-What is the Model Context Protocol (MCP) and why does it matter?MCP (Anthropic, Nov 2024) is an open standard based on JSON-RPC 2.0 that standardizes how agents/LLMs discover and call external tools and services.
-It’s often called “USB‑C for LLMs” because it unifies access and simplifies integration across ecosystems.
+What is the Model Context Protocol (MCP), and why is it important?MCP is an open standard (by Anthropic, based on JSON-RPC 2.0) that standardizes how agents/LLMs discover and use external tools and resources.
+It acts like “USB-C for LLMs,” addressing inconsistent tool interfaces, unreliable response formats, fragmented integrations, language lock-in, and the overhead of bespoke tool plumbing.

 pro $24.99 per month